 - How To Create A Disability Services File

 I tend to bring a lot of electronics with me to class, so I try to sit near outlets in case I have to charge something, or require a device that needs to be plugged in.
 I try not to sit in areas where the outlet is in a common walking path, such as the front of the classroom, since I don’t want anyone to trip and fall, or unplug the device by mistake.

 Where is the teacher?

 In one of my college classes, the teacher never wrote on the board, and instead expected us to watch them move around and lecture.
+This made it hard to choose a seat in class since they were always moving.
 I sat right near their desk in the back of the room, which was the most common area they were in, and found this worked well.